Trind03/izip/README.md

-# Project introduction
+# Project introduction👋
 Welcome to izip's github page!
 Izip is easy to use lightweight cross-platform and multi-algorithm support file-compression and decompression software.

-# Nice to know's
+# Nice to know's ⁉️
  - as of 18.06.2025 the software only is stable on macosx and linux.
  - The recursive flag for recursively processing an archive is an temerary solution for decompressing folders, an more automatic solution is under development!
  - as of 10.06.2025 the project only support decompression of archives.